 The Director General of the European Space Agency appears on television to announce that it has “detected the aliens leaving our solar system”.

 Six hours later, the Director General announces that she is stepping down in order to spend more time with her family.
-In addition, she apologises for her use of offensive language, as well as for any emotional hurt it might have caused.
+In addition, she apologizes for her use of offensive language, as well as for any emotional hurt it might have caused.